What Businesses Can Learn From Job Hoppers

-However, this is a labour force trend that cuts both ways.
+But this labour force trend goes both ways.

-If you are not taking steps to become an employer of choice, you are not only ripe to lose top talent, but you’ll have a horrible time attracting top talent.
+If you are not taking steps to become an employer of choice, you won’t only lose top talent, you’ll have a hard time attracting eager new talent as well.

-What can you do as a first step towards creating a culture that both retains and attracts the best and brightest?
-Before you can fix specific things, you need to re-think your entire organizational context and adopt what we in the HR profession would call a “coaching mindset.”
+How do you set yourself apart in the labour market and ensure yours is the company employees want to work for?
+Before focusing on specifics, you need to re-think your entire organizational context and adopt what we in the HR profession would call a “coaching mindset.”

 Coaching mindset is the foundation for all employers of choice

-Although it can mean slightly different things to different people, coaching mindset describes an entirely different approach to talent management.
-One where the lines of communication between employee and manager are totally open and transparent, where managers frequently discuss job satisfaction with their charges, and where everyone is given an opportunity to grow and learn.
+Coaching mindset is a whole new approach to talent management.
+From this framework, communication between employee and manager is totally open and transparent.
+Managers frequently discuss job satisfaction with employees, and everyone is given an opportunity to grow and learn.